 It’s important to note that any changes you make to a template apply to any page or post assigned to it.

 Once you edit a template and save it, those changes are saved to your site’s database.
 This means that you can translate the edited templates by going to WPML → Translation Management.
 Choose the Template post type from the dropdown menu, and select the templates you would like to translate.
+Then, choose how you want to translate it.

 Using WPML’s String Translation, you can translate some additional texts coming from the theme templates.
 This includes texts like: